Going on leave may harm your career in the short run.

-I often work with people in my practice who are experiencing burnout.
-Sometimes it is appropriate for individuals to take a medical leave (also called disability leave or stress leave) from their jobs in order to recover.
-This becomes especially relevant when the job is relentlessly demanding, and the opportunity to recover isn’t present while the person is on the job.
+I often work with clients in my private practice as a psychologist that are experiencing burnout.
+Sometimes it is appropriate for these clients to take a medical leave — also called disability leave or stress leave — from their jobs so they can recover.
+This becomes especially relevant when their job is relentlessly demanding, and the opportunity to recover isn’t present while they are on the job.

-A comment that I hear fairly often is that “one’s career will be finished by taking medical leave”, because taking medical leave will indicate they “can’t take it”.
-This may very well be true with their present employer because they may be judged as being “too weak,” or “not committed enough,” or “not dependable enough.”
+This may be true with your present employer because you may be judged as being “too weak,” or “not committed enough,” or “not dependable enough.”

-But taking medical leave may still be necessary, regardless of what the employer believes.
-And once the individual is off work and away from the job, one of several things may happen, including:
+But taking medical leave may still be necessary, regardless of what your employer believes.

-- They may discover that the demands being put on them are extremely unreasonable, and wonder how they “took it” for so long.
+- You may discover that the demands being put on you are unreasonable, and you may wonder how you’ve taken it for so long.

-- They may discover that their skills are in high demand, and they can look for work with another firm that will make reasonable demands of them.
+- You may discover that your skills are in high demand, and you can look for work with another firm that will make reasonable demands of you.

-- They may discover that there is a skill they need to acquire, which will enable them to perform in their job with less stress.
-This may be quite a complex task, like letting go of perfectionistic standards that kept them at their desk late into the evening.
-But once they have the new skill, such as setting appropriate boundaries, they will be able to return to their job and be just fine.
+- You may discover that there is a skill you need to acquire, which will enable you to perform your job with less stress.
+This may be a complex skill, like letting go of perfectionist standards that kept you at your desk late into the evening.
+But once you have the new skill, you may be able to return to your job and perform just fine.

-- They may discover that they want something different out of life, and that they are prepared to make a career change to explore another direction.
+- You may discover that you want something different out of life, and that you are prepared to make a career change to explore another direction.

-The simple fact, from what I’ve seen, is that there are a lot of jobs out there that are just too big for one person to handle for very long.
-A dirty little secret that most employers won’t tell you is that they are prepared to let you work yourself “to the bone,” because you are solving a big problem for them by taking on so much.
-They only have to pay one person to do the job, even though they should be paying two.
-This puts money in the company’s pockets and makes the supervisor look good to their boss.
-It also helps supervisors achieve objectives that aren’t reasonable, which may go so far as to help them protect their own job.
+A dirty little secret most employers won’t tell you is that they are prepared to let you work yourself to the bone because you are solving a big problem for them by taking on so much.
+They may only have to pay one person to do the job even though they should be paying two.
+This puts money in the company’s pocket and makes the supervisor look good to their boss.
+It also helps supervisors achieve objectives that aren’t reasonable, which may help them protect their own job.